walternj/LinkedIn-e-Shimmer-Effect-with-ReactJS-UI-Clone/README.md

 ### LinkedIn Feed Page UI Clone with Shimmer Effect

-This projet was made with ReactJS, Styled-Components and a Responsive Design like part of my studies. </br>
+This projet was made with ReactJS, TypeScript, Styled-Components and a Responsive Design like part of my studies. </br>
 It's my first time using the Simmer Effect and Skeleton concept for a better User Experience.
 </br></br>
 You can try this here: <a href="https://linkedin-and-shimmer-effect-with-reactjs-ui-clone.netlify.app" target="new">https://linkedin-and-shimmer-effect-with-reactjs-ui-clone.netlify.app</a>